HenrikRoos/imdb-markup-syntax/readme.txt

 The principal creative artist on a movie set.
 A director is usually (but not always) the driving artistic source behind the filming process, and communicates to actors the way that he/she would like a particular scene played.
 A director's duties might also include casting, script editing, shot selection, shot composition, and editing.
 Typically, a director has complete artistic control over all aspects of the movie, but it is not uncommon for the director to be bound by agreements with either a producer or a studio.
 In some large productions, a director will delegate less important scenes to a second unit.*<br /><br />Example: Director of Pan's Labyrinth is **[Guillermo del Toro](http://www.imdb.com/name/nm0868219)***

+    [imdb:directors_nolink] or [imdblive:directors_nolink]

+The principal creative artist on a movie set.
+A director is usually (but not always) the driving artistic source behind the filming process, and communicates to actors the way that he/she would like a particular scene played.
+A director's duties might also include casting, script editing, shot selection, shot composition, and editing.
+Typically, a director has complete artistic control over all aspects of the movie, but it is not uncommon for the director to be bound by agreements with either a producer or a studio.
+In some large productions, a director will delegate less important scenes to a second unit.
+Widhout link to imdb*<br /><br />Example: Director of Pan's Labyrinth is **Guillermo del Toro***

     [imdb:genres] or [imdblive:genres]

 One or more genres for current movie. <http://www.imdb.com/genre> IMDb list of all genres.*<br />Example: The Lord of the Rings: The Fellowship of the Ring has genres: **Action, Adventure, Fantasy***